Checklist For Purchasing a Cat Or Kitten

 We will communicate at when the kitten is about 9 weeks old to determine when the kitten is ready to go to its new home.
 We want kitty's transition to his/her new home to go as smoothly as possible.
 Sending the kitten home before it is developmentally ready will result in baby kitty crying, which will be no fun for kitty, nor for you.
 We need to determine that kitty is fully weaned and feeling independent enough to start his/her new adventure with you.

 Bring your carrier when you come to pick kitty up.
 If you prefer to pay the balance for the kitten/cat by check, then that should be sent prior to picking up the kitten to allow time to clear the bank (about 2 weeks in advance.)
-Otherwise, you can bring cash, money order, or cashiers check.
+Otherwise, we accept cash only upon pick up.

 Kittens are dewormed and vaccinated for Panleukopenia, Rhinotracheitis, and Calicivirus typically around nine weeks of age.
 They will be due for their second vaccination four weeks later, typically at 13 weeks.
 Kittens need only two vaccinations, if the first one is given after 8 weeks old.